Zai-Kun/reverse-engineered-chatgpt/README.md

 ## More Examples

-For more complex examples, check out the examples folder in the repository.
+For a more complex example, check out the [examples](/examples) folder in the repository.

 ### Obtaining The Session Token